Thank you for submitting the form. Your reference number is

 Get your home and vehicles prepared

 Minimise damage to your home and key contents by preparing in advance of a severe weather event that may cause a power outage.
-This includes parking your vehicles undercover in a garage or carport, securing all external doors and windows, drawing curtains and securing loose items in the backyard including outdoor furniture, bikes, trampolines, sporting equipment and tools.
+Secure loose items in the backyard, including outdoor furniture, bikes, trampolines, sporting equipment and tools, to help prevent them causing damage during high winds.

 Most doghouses and birdcages are not sturdy enough to protect your pets from something like a storm – so bring your pets inside.